appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 **Problem #2: Accessing OAuth2 sessions**

-The current oauth2 flow looks something like this:
+Here's a visualisation of the current OAuth2 flow:

 ![CSR OAuth2 Flow Sequence Diagram](csr-oauth-flow.png)

+Step by step:

-1. Browser makes a GET request to the Appwrite API.
+1. Client makes a 'Create OAuth2 Session' request to the Appwrite,containing the provider, and a success authentication redirect URL.
-2. Appwrite API redirects the browser to the OAuth2 provider.
+2. Appwrite returns a URL for a page to authenticate with the OAuth2 provider.
-3. User authenticates with the OAuth2 provider.
+3. User is redirected to the authentication URL, and authenticates with the OAuth2 provider.
-4. OAuth2 provider redirects the browser back to the Appwrite API.
+4. OAuth2 provider redirects the browser back to Appwrite.
-5. Appwrite API sets the session cookie on the Appwrite domain.
-6. Appwrite API redirects the browser back to the client application.
+5. Appwrite sets the session cookie on the Appwrite domain, and redirects the browser to the success URL.

 This is incompatible with SSR applications, because the session cookie is set on the Appwrite domain, and not the SSR domain.

 > There is an undocumented workaround for SSR.
 To use it, when creating an OAuth2 session, set success parameter is set to `{SSR_DOMAIN}/auth/oauth2/success`.
-Now, Appwrite will append the session secret as a query parameter when redirecting to this URL.
+> Now, Appwrite will append the session secret as a query parameter when redirecting to this URL.
 You can find the source code for this [here](https://github.com/appwrite/appwrite/blob/3f3d518f3664bcab281ee00b45dd2f2d387ffc72/app/controllers/api/account.php#L870).
 > Although this workaround has good developer experience, it is not secure.
 The session secret is exposed in the URL, and can be intercepted.

 **Problem #3: Using session tokens with the SDK**